 We stopped making gold sovereigns when Britain abandoned the gold standard in 1931.
 Nevertheless, our refinery remained busy as staff turned their skills to making fine gold bullion bars.
 But it was not long before we were involved again in the production of coins.

 In 1940, with Australia on a war footing, an urgent telegram arrived from the Commonwealth Treasury in Canberra: "Heavy demand for Australian coin and Melbourne Mint working full capacity.
 Could you undertake minting copper coin?"

-Meanwhile, The Perth Mint achieved "arguably the purest of all gold" in 1957.
+Meanwhile, we achieved "arguably the purest of all gold" in 1957.
 Refinery Officer Leo Hickey and Senior Craftsman Alexander Osborne produced a proof 'plate' of almost six nines - 999.999 parts of gold per thousand - as measured by the Worshipful Company of Goldsmiths in London.
 The Royal Mint was so impressed that it ordered some of the gold as the benchmark for its own standards.

 We remained under Britain's jurisdiction until 1 July 1970, when ownership transferred to the Government of Western Australia.
 The change came at a fortuitous time, preceding by a few years the beginning of a new gold boom.
 With the price of gold rising dramatically, we became the focus of renewed interest and opportunity.